chaconnewu/awesome-augmented/original_awesomes/awesome-static-website-services.md

 - [Formspree](http://formspree.io/) - Receive emails from a form on your static website.
 - [elFormo](https://www.elformo.com/) - Simple form processing and response retrieval via email.
 - [Flipmail](http://flipmail.co/) - Simple form processing and response retrieval via email.
-- [MailThis](http://mailthis.to/)- Simple form submissions via email with optional attachments.
+- [MailThis](http://mailthis.to/) - Simple form submissions via email with optional attachments.
 - [Simple Form](https://getsimpleform.com/) - Simple forms with optional file attachments, email notifications, and online submission viewing.
+- [Brisk Forms](https://github.com/stevensona/briskforms) - Free form submission service emails you responses while keeping your email address private and is open source.

 #### Normal Forms

-- [Google Forms](https://www.google.com/forms/about/)- Saves results into Google Sheets and can email you when there is a submission.
+- [Google Forms](https://www.google.com/forms/about/) - Saves results into Google Sheets and can email you when there is a submission.
 - [FormKeep](https://formkeep.com/) - Paid - View form submissions in a beautiful web interface.
 It has spam filtering and it integrates with webhooks such as Gmail, Trello, and Basecamp.
 - [123 Contact Form](http://www.123contactform.com/) - Connects to other online services such at MailChimp, Salesforce, and Google Drive.
 It also integreates with payment Processers and includes security and analytics.
 - [FormAssembly](http://www.formassembly.com/)